danwent/Perspectives/README.md

 To test Perspectives:

-* Use 'make test' to build Perspectives.xpi.
+* Use 'make test' to build Perspectives.xpi, or 'make test install-fx' to build and install all in one step (this assumes Firefox exists in your path).
 * Install the plugin and restart the browser.
 * Open the following URL: [```chrome://perspectives/content/test/test.html```](chrome://perspectives/content/test/test.html)
 * Press the 'Run Tests' button.